Best Forex Brokers in South Africa 2024

 Therefore, you should take into consideration the regulation & the cost of your trading.

-Can I trade Forex with a Broker?
+Can I trade Forex without a Broker?

 No, you need a broker where you can place your orders.
 The broker will provide you the liquidity to enter & exit your trades when you want.